CYBERHIPPIECO/NEOTISM/README.md

 <a name="intro"></a>
 # NEOTISM - Interactive 3D-Printed Neuromancer Stopmotion
 Neotism is an interactive Neuromancer-inspired stop-motion animation.
 Every element of the game is made from 3D-printed resin made interactive.
-Game follows the story of
+Game follows the story of a rogue.

 **Notes:**
 Noema - meaning "thought" or "what is thought about".